Associate Professor of Sociology

 M.A., Sociology, Texas Tech University, 1990

 B.A., Sociology, Texas Tech University, 1988

-Dr. Williams specializes in gender and violence, bringing considerable experience in working with incarcerated populations.
+Dr. Williams specializes in gender and violence, bringing 20+ years experience in working with incarcerated populations.
 In particular, she is regarded as an expert in rural youth and violence/delinquency, having been trained in life processes, inequality, and the importance of place.
-Dr. Williams, an expert in multi-method methodologies, has considerable experience in longitudinal design and analysis.
-She was among 20 national scholars selected by the Bureau of Labor Statistics to produce first-results from the National Longitudinal Survey of Youth 1997 in a project funded by the William T. Grant Foundation.
-Her work has been published in top sociological journals including Gender & Society , Social Problems, and Social Forces, as well as specialty journals such as Police Quarterly, Journal of Crime and Justice, and Journal of Economics and Sociology .
-She teaches courses in gender, diversity, inequality, and criminology and is highly regarded for classroom innovations and development of distance education at K-State.
+Dr. Williams, an expert in multi-method methodologies, was among 20 national scholars selected by the Bureau of Labor Statistics to produce first-results from the National Longitudinal Survey of Youth 1997 in a project funded by the William T. Grant Foundation.
+Her work has been published in top sociological journals including Gender & Society, Social Problems, and Social Forces, as well as specialty journals such as Police Quarterly, Journal of Crime and Justice, and Journal of Economics and Sociology .
+She teaches courses in criminology, gender, and diversity, and is highly regarded nationally for classroom innovations and development of distance education.
 Her current research interest centers around gender and corrections; she is currently engaged in a long-term prison ethnography.
 Future plans include visual ethnography (specifically, prison photography) and a sociological children’s book series based on Lily, Alberto, and Julio (her three Chihuahuas), entitled The Three Chimigos.